humanmade/Export-Humans/README.md

 ## What?

-Export Humans lets you export profile field data from BuddyPress, either for on-screen display, or as CSV, for manipulation elsewhere.
+Export Humans lets you export profile field data from BuddyPress, as CSV, for manipulation elsewhere.

 ## Why?